rmavis/bm/readme.md

-## Extra
+## And more

 If you feel list customizing `bm`, there are three class methods toward the top of the file that you can change:

-1. The file name, ~/.bm, is specified in BM::file_name.
+1. The file name, ~/.bm, is specified in `BM::file_name`.
 If you change this, make sure you have write privileges.
-2. The default filter mode is specified in BM::default_filter_mode.
+2. The default filter mode is specified in `BM::default_filter_mode`.
 The value should be a symbol, either `:strict` or `:loose`.
-3. The default system action is specified in BM::default_pipe_to.
+3. The default system action is specified in `BM::default_pipe_to`.
 The value should be a symbol, either `:copy` or `:open`.

 `bm` uses the non-printing ASCII record and unit separator characters when saving your data.
 The record separator separates each "line".
 Each line holds the value that will be copied or opened along with any tags.
 If there are tags, they will be separated from the value and from each other by the unit separator.
 The value is the last slot in that line.
 Something like this: